tej-thambi/tej-thambi/README.md

 I'm Tej, a second-year Linguistics and Computer Science student at UCLA, minoring in Chinese.
 Some things about me...
 - I'm a software engineering intern at Fullcourt https://www.50four.com/
 - I'm passionate about exploring the latest developments in AI/ML along with their societal implications
-- I'm also interested in blockchain and Web3, and its potential to revolutionize the web
+- I'm also interested in blockchain and Web3

 Here are some ways to reach me:
 - Portfolio: tejthambi.com